wp-plugins/nextgen-facebook/readme.txt

 = Q. What is the difference between the Pro and <em>Free</em> versions? =

-**A.** [The Pro version of NextGEN Facebook Open Graph (NGFB)](http://surniaulula.com/extend/plugins/nextgen-facebook/) allows you to customize the Open Graph title, description, image, number of images/videos included, and enable/disable social buttons for each individual Post and Page.
+**A.** [The Pro version of NGFB Open Graph](http://surniaulula.com/extend/plugins/nextgen-facebook/) allows you to customize the Open Graph title, description, image, number of images/videos included, and enable/disable social buttons for each individual Post and Page.
 You can also enable a file cache to save social sharing images and JavaScripts locally, and provide URLs to these cached files instead of the originals (improving the page load times in most cases).

-The *Free* version of NextGEN Facebook Open Graph (NGFB) has taken many months of long days to develop and fine-tune.
-It's a complete, stable, well supported, and feature rich plugin.
-If you appreciate the work and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/).
+The *Free* version of NGFB Open Graph is not really "Free" -- it has taken many months to develop, test, fine-tune and support.
+The *Free* version is a complete, stable, well supported, and feature rich plugin.
+If you appreciate the work and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) as a way to help with the continued development and support of NGFB Open Graph.

+<a href="http://wordpress.org/support/view/plugin-reviews/nextgen-facebook">A short "Thank You" note and rating on WordPress.org</a> is also very much appreciated. ;-)

 Thank you,